bids-standard/bids-specification/src/schema/README.md

-# BIDS-schema
+# BIDS schema description

 Portions of the BIDS specification are defined using YAML files in order to make the specification machine-readable.

-Currently the portions of the specification that rely on this schema are the entity tables, entity definitions, filename templates, and metadata tables.
+Currently the portions of the specification that rely on this schema are:
+- the entity tables,
+- entity definitions,
+- filename templates,
+- metadata tables.

 Any changes to the specification should be mirrored in the schema.

 ## Organization and syntax